yashgarg1708/ALGORITHM-VISUALIZER/README.md

   - Users can observe the algorithms as they execute step by step.
   - The interface allows users to control the progress of the visualization, providing better insight into each algorithm's operation.

+## How It Works

+### Graph Visualization

+- Once the grid appears:
+  - **First Click**: Place the starting point.
+  - **Second Click**: Place the ending point.
+  - **Subsequent Clicks**: Place blocks to simulate obstacles.
+  - **Press the Space Bar**: Start the graph search algorithm to find the optimal path.

+### Sorting Visualization

+- Select a sorting algorithm and watch the data being sorted visually, with control over the process.

 ## Requirements

 To run this project, ensure you have the following installed: